 Relatively little of the coffee produced in the Dominican Republic is exported.
 In fact, the average person consumes 3kg (6.5lbs) of coffee per year which is higher than in places such as the UK.

-Now, most coffee is exported by growing region.
+Now, most coffee is exported by specific growing regions.
 Although it is possible to find single farms coffees if you’re looking for it.

 Coffee was introduced to Rwanda in 1904 by German missionaries.
 Although the country didn’t produce enough coffee to export it until 1917.